Generate PDFs from a Word template using JavaScript

 Dynamic table loop example

-This example shows three different approaches to using loops for dynamically inserting rows into a table.
+This example shows how to use loops for dynamically inserting rows into a table.
 You can download the DOCX template used in this example.

 Using a model loaded from a JSON file

-In this first approach, you’ll populate the DOCX template with data from a JSON file.
-You can download the JSON file used in this example:
+You can populate the DOCX template with data from a JSON file — download the JSON file used in this example:

 Automatic reflow example